LorenvXn/mu3/README.md

 ```
 My apologies to the outsiders for the (somewhat) brvtal 2pac lyrics as comments,
 but this "project-sketch" was required by some corporate folks who have no good manners,
-and they step on self-learners as if nothing wrong could ever happen to them.
+that step on self-learners as if nothing wrong could ever happen to them.

 You know that saying: "Ballz is life!" ... well, not in a corporation, bruh!
 What to be expected from "educated" men. /shrugs